 """

-This method queries the star catalogue for predicted stars within the field of view and projects those stars
+This method queries the star catalog for predicted stars within the field of view and projects those stars

 onto the image using the camera model.

-The star catalogue is queried using the :meth:`query_catalogue` method and the stars are updated to the epoch
+The star catalog is queried using the :meth:`query_catalog` method and the stars are updated to the epoch

-specified by ``epoch`` using the proper motion from the catalogue.
-The ``epoch`` should be specified as either
+specified by ``image.observation_date`` using the proper motion from the catalog.
+The queried Pandas

-the MJD year.
-The queried Pandas Dataframe containing the star catalogue records is stored in the
+Dataframe containing the star catalog records is stored in the :attr:`queried_catalog_star_records` attribute.

-After the stars are queried from the catalogue, they are converted to inertial unit vectors and corrected for
+After the stars are queried from the catalog, they are converted to inertial unit vectors and corrected for

-stellar aberration and parallax using the :attr:`camera_position` and :attr:`camera_velocity` values.
+stellar aberration and parallax using the :attr:`.position` and :attr:`camera_velocity` values.
 The

-corrected inertial vectors are stored in the :attr:`queried_catalogue_unit_vectors`.
+corrected inertial vectors are stored in the :attr:`queried_catalog_unit_vectors`.

 Finally, the unit vectors are rotated into the camera frame using the :attr:`a_priori_rotation_cat2camera`